History, Geography, Science, Health

 The Turner School kitchen garden program is an integral part of what makes the school grounds so special.
 It is often a feature of inquiry units and provides all children with the opportunity to learn and practice valuable living skills and sustainable practice.
 Children in the small group special education classes access the garden program on a weekly basis.

 Turner School also endeavours to maintain sustainable practices and students engage in regular composting and recycling and resource use.
-A team of student 'Green Rangers' works across the school to support classes with sustainable practices and in a variety of projects in the garden.
+A team of student leaders in sustainability work across the school to support classes with sustainable practices and in a variety of projects in the garden.